skwak/far_mar_finder/README.md

     require 'time'
     require_relative 'market'
     # ... require all needed classes

-    class FarMarFinder
+    class FarMar
       # Your Code Here
     end

-You will start by creating methods for FarMarFinder to return the class of each of the supporting classes
+You will start by creating methods for FarMar to return the class of each of the supporting classes

-    finder = FarMarFinder.new
+    finder = FarMar.new
     finder.markets
      #=> Market
     finder.vendors